jtsu/IOSXE_Post_ConfigDiff/README.md

-# Building a custom app hosted on Cisco IOX-XE platforms.
+# IOS-XE Post ConfigDiff
-This app will check for a config change and post the diff to a Webex Teams Rooms.
-The app will also run on a Cisco IOS-XE switch or router, so no additional server resources are needed.
+This application uses the features and resources on the Cisco IOS-XE platforms.
+The app will check for a config change and post the diff to a collaboration platform.
+Currently the app will post messages to Webex Teams, Microsoft Teams, and Slack.
+The app will also run directly on a Cisco IOS-XE switch or router, so no additional server resources are needed.

+## Use Case Description
+Some times it can be difficult to identify exactly what config changes were make on a Cisco switch or router.
+There are certainly applications on the market to help examine and identify configuration differences.
+But it would be better to see and track an audit trail of the differences.

+We created a simple application that would track configuration changes and post those changes to a Webex Teams room.
+With all the changes now posted in a room, it is very easy to scroll back in time to see what changes were made.

+Webex Teams isn't universally used by all our customers, so we also wanted to incorporate some options in our app to post to other collaboration clients.
+We included options to post messages to Microsoft Teams and Slack.

+One of the limitations we have is that we do our diff to a baseline config.
+It would be great to have an option to see a diff to a prior version.

-## Setup Overview
+## Configuration Overview
 This app uses the following:
 - Webex Teams
   - A Cisco Communications and Messaging Application.
+  - Microsoft Teams or Slack can also be configured.
 - EEM in IOS-XE
   - The Embedded Event manager (EEM) is a software component of cisco IOS-XE that can track and classify events that take place and can help you to automate tasks.
 - GuestShell in IOS-XE